adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 *Pro*-**LOG**

-At the intersection of culture and code, this space invites reflection — not commits.<br>
-A lucid archive of symbolic ecologies, Web3 visions, and ethical AI.<br>
+At the intersection of culture and code, this space invites reflection — not commits.
+A lucid archive of symbolic ecologies, Web3 visions, and ethical AI.
 No crowdsourcing, just presence.
 No noise, just resonance.

-Here, there are no ads, no metrics, no filters.<br>
-Just code, word, and idea — in their purest form.<br>
-It is a return to Web 1, far from the noise of quantification,<br>
-and a return to the craft spirit of the Middle Ages,<br>
-where each post is shaped by hand — a gesture of Renaissance ethos.
+Here, there are no ads, no metrics, no filters.
+Just code, word, and idea — in their purest form.
+It is a return to Web 1, far from the noise of quantification, and a return to the craft spirit of the Middle Ages, where each post is shaped by hand — a gesture of Renaissance ethos.

-Every image emerges from cutting-edge convolutional architectures,<br>
-where code becomes canvas, and presence becomes form.<br>
-And somewhere beneath this digital terrain,<br>
-the sandworms of Arrakis stir — ancient, algorithmic, and symbolic.<br>
-They remind us that even in the deepest layers of code,<br>
-life pulses with mystery, and the future is written not in metrics,<br>
-but in myth, resonance, and symbolic continuity.
+Every image emerges from cutting-edge convolutional architectures, where code becomes canvas, and presence becomes form.
+And somewhere beneath this digital terrain, the sandworms of Arrakis stir — ancient, algorithmic, and symbolic.
+They remind us that even in the deepest layers of code, life pulses with mystery, and the future is written not in metrics, but in myth, resonance, and symbolic continuity.

 <picture>